dmitris/yuiconftalk2012/README.md

 webdriver_java/ - WebDriver code in Java

 cd webdriver_java/todo_bad
-# the following command should produce failures as it tests vulnerable version of the app
+"mvn install" should produce failures as it tests vulnerable version of the app
-mvn install

 cd webdriver_java/todo_good
-# the following command should succeed (no test failures) as it tests fixed version of the app
+"mvn install" should succeed (no test failures) as it tests fixed version of the app mvn install
-mvn install

 webdriver_python - WebDriver code in Python